-A new mural blooms at MAC
+A New Mural Blooms at MAC

 The Anishinaabe and French artist created a monumental photographic group portrait featuring eight Indigenous women and a child posing in an enchanted forest.
 The image’s harmonious rhythms, colours, and natural forms echo the visual language of the nineteenth and twentieth-century Art Nouveau movement.